50 Free Things To Do in Orlando This Summer For 2019!

 “You don’t have to be rich to travel well.” – Eugene Fodor

-Although Central Florida theme parks tend to take a huge bite out of one’s travel budget, you can temper the blow slightly by seeking out some of the myriad of free things to do in Orlando during the summer.
+Although Central Florida theme parks tend to take a huge bite out of one’s travel budget, you can temper the blow slightly by seeking out some of the myriad of free things to do in Orlando during the summer or free things to do in Kissimmee, FL year round!.
 From exploring fascinating museums and beautiful gardens to touring Orlando breweries and wineries to cooling off in a refreshing Florida spring or river, there’s plenty to do – and best of all, it’s entirely FREE!
 Here are the 50 free things to do in Orlando this summer for 2019:

 1 | Harry P. Leu Gardens | Every first Monday of the month, the Harry P. Leu Gardens are 100% free to visitors who want to stroll among the beautiful blooms, have a picnic, or participate in one of the many daily events and exhibits.